ironArray/Blosc2-Btune/ANNOUNCE.md

-# Announcing Btune 1.0.3
+# Announcing Btune 1.1.0

 ## What is new?

-This is a maintenance release where added the capability to pass parameters to Btune programmatically from Python (passing them from C was already possible); see new ``examples/btune_config.py``.
-Also, Windows wheels are here (finally!).
+This is a minor release where added some performance optimizations when creating many arrays instead of one array with many chunks (see README.md and `examples/reuse_models.py`).
+Furthermore, the `splitmode` is now part of the inference so no tweaking should be needed.

 For more info, please see the release notes in: